JulienPalard/Pipe/README.md

         {1, 2, 3}

     as_items
-        Outputs an iterable of tuples of a dictioanary
+        Outputs an iterator of tuples of a dictioanary
         >>> {'a': 1, 'b': 2, 'c': 3} | as_items | as_list
         [('a', 1), ('b', 2), ('c', 3)]